TheIcyColdPenguin/WolframAlpha-Scraper/README.md

 The Wolfram Scraper allows you to create a simple and comprehensive image to answer all your questions.

-It allows you to enter a search term, and it combines all the answers it can find on WolframAlpha ito a single image.
+It prompts you to enter a search term, and it combines all the answers it can find on WolframAlpha into a single image.

 <br />